Marian civil war: War comes to Edinburgh

 The first clash of arms came in May 1571 with a chance encounter at the "Lousie-Law", a hill on the Burgh Muir within sight of Edinburgh Castle.
 This was followed by a month-long siege of the town of Edinburgh by the King's party, and a short second siege in October.
 On 13 May, the King's men built a small artillery redoubt for three cannon on the "Dow Craig" of the Calton Hill above Trinity College Kirk, which was attacked the same night.
 The King's party gathered in the Canongate in a meeting known as the "creeping parliament", from their attempts to assemble inconspicuously, on 14–16 May, while Mary's supporters met in the tolbooth.
 The blockade of the castle and skirmishing continued.
 On 2 June 1571 soldiers from the Edinburgh castle were in the grounds of Craigmillar Castle.
 Captain Melville was fatally injured when a barrel of gunpowder exploded.

 There was a struggle at the Gallow Hill of Leith (modern Shrubhill) on 10 June 1571.
+A parliament convened by the castle party began in the Tolbooth on 12 June.
+A letter from Queen Mary was produced (some said it was really devised by her allies in the castle) which declared she had been "compelled to demise her authority for fear of her life" as a prisoner at Lochleven.
+After a vote, The Parliament declared the coronation of James VI "null and of none avail".

 On 26 June, known subsequently as "Black Saturday", the Earl of Morton brought his soldiers to Hawkhill at Restalrig, which provoked Grange to bring his men out to the Quarry Holes (where present-day Easter Road meets Abbey Mount).
 Morton's men pursued them back to the Water Gate at the eastern end of the Canongate.
 In July, the King's men garrisoned the Palace of Holyroodhouse and Grange responded on 25 July by placing guns in an entrenchment at the "Black Friar Yard" (the modern High School Yards) to shoot at the palace.